 How to Hide the Damage:

 - If the damage is around the edge of the mirror, you can make a frame out of several different materials to cover it up.
+If the damage is in the middle of the mirror, you can make an artistic decoration over the entire piece.
 Use your creativity!
 Here are a few ideas to get you started:

 - Glue decorative glass beads or tiles around the mirror.
 If there are also some spots away from the edge, you may be able to add some accent beads on top of them.